hiero-ledger/hiero-gradle-conventions/README.md

 ### Changing or adding dependencies

-With the _Java Module System (JPMS)_, dependencies between modules are defined in the [src/main/java/module-info.java](example/product-a/module-lib/src/main/java/module-info.java) files that each module contains.
+With the _Java Module System (JPMS)_, dependencies between modules are defined in the [src/main/java/module-info.java](example/product-a/module-lib/src/main/java/module-info.java) file that each module contains.
 A dependency to another module is defined by a `requires` statement  and the other module is identified by its _Module Name_ there.
 For example, a dependency to the `module-a` module is expressed by `requires org.example.module.a`.
 A dependency to the 3rd party library `com.fasterxml.jackson.databind` is expressed by